Graph States and the Variety of Principal Minors: Preliminaries

-Let us restrict the Pl\"{u}cker embedding \eqref{pluckerembedding} to $\cal I^n\subset \cal W(2n-1,2)$: more formally we have to apply the Pl\"{u}cker embedding to the set of $n$-dimensional affine subspaces of $\mathbb F_2^{2n}$ whose projectivizations are in $\cal I_n$.
+Let us restrict the Pl\"{u}cker embedding \eqref{pluckerembedding} to $\cal I^n\subset \cal W(2n-1,2)$: more formally, we have to apply the Pl\"{u}cker embedding to the set of $n$-dimensional vector subspaces of $\mathbb F_2^{2n}$ whose projectivizations are in $\cal I_n$.

 \begin{Def} The {\bf Lagrangian Grassmannian} $\LG_{\mathbb F_2}(n,2n)$ is the image via the Pl\"{u}cker embedding of $\cal I^n$

 \end{Def}